Skip to content

 Following on from the last line from Exercise 1.4.2.1, add the --fasta, --gtf, --star_index, and --salmon_index parameters, and pass them the files we determined above in Reference data:

 Now that we have prepared our input and reference data, we have defined all the required parameters for the pipeline.
-However, Nextflow still needs to be configured to use Singularity, and we will add an additional workflow parameter to help speed up the pipeline run for the sake of this workshop.
-The parameters we will use are:
+However, Nextflow still needs to be configured to use Singularity, and we will add an additional, optional pipeline parameter.
+To do this, we will add:

 nextflow run rnaseq \